 - Separately managed accounts ("SMAs").
 Owned by one client and managed according to their specific preferences, SMAs integrate a combination of primaries, secondaries and co-investments across one or more asset classes.
 SMAs are meant to address clients' specific portfolio objectives with respect to return, risk tolerance, diversification and liquidity.
-SMAs, including directly managed assets, comprised \$85 billion of our AUM as of September 30, 2023. - Focused commingled funds.
+SMAs, including directly managed assets, comprised \$89 billion of our AUM as of December 31, 2023. - Focused commingled funds.
 Owned by multiple clients, our focused commingled funds deploy capital in specific asset classes with defined investment strategies.
-Focused commingled funds comprised \$46 billion of our AUM as of September 30, 2023.
+Focused commingled funds comprised \$46 billion of our AUM as of December 31, 2023.

-- Advisory, data and administrative services.
-These services include one or more of the following for our clients: (i) recurring support of portfolio construction and design; (ii) discrete or project-based due diligence, advice and investment recommendations; (iii) detailed review of existing private markets investments, including portfolio-level repositioning recommendations where appropriate; (iv) consulting on investment pacing, policies, strategic plans, and asset allocation to investment boards and committees; (v) licensed access to our proprietary data and technology platforms, including StepStone Private Markets Intelligence ("SPI") Research and our other proprietary tools, and (vi) administrative services to unaffiliated investment advisors.
-Advisory relationships comprised \$513 billion of our AUA and \$14 billion of our AUM as of September 30, 2023. - Portfolio analytics and reporting.
+- Advisory and data services.
+These services include one or more of the following for our clients: (i) recurring support of portfolio construction and design; (ii) discrete or project-based due diligence, advice and investment recommendations; (iii) detailed review of existing private markets investments, including portfolio-level repositioning recommendations where appropriate; (iv) consulting on investment pacing, policies, strategic plans, and asset allocation to investment boards and committees, and (v) licensed access to our proprietary data and technology platforms, including StepStone Private Markets Intelligence ("SPI") Research and our other proprietary tools.
+Advisory relationships comprised \$510 billion of our AUA and \$15 billion of our AUM as of December 31, 2023. - Portfolio analytics and reporting.
 We provide clients with tailored reporting packages, including customized performance benchmarks as well as associated compliance, administrative and tax capabilities.
 Mandates for portfolio analytics and reporting services typically include licensed access to our proprietary performance monitoring software, SPI Reporting.
-SPI Reporting tracked detailed information on over \$985 billion of client commitments as of September 30, 2023, inclusive of our total capital responsibility, previously exited investments and investments of former clients.
+SPI Reporting tracked detailed information on over \$1,015 billion of client commitments as of December 31, 2023, inclusive of our total capital responsibility, previously exited investments and investments of former clients.

 We generate revenues from management and advisory fees and performance fees earned pursuant to contractual arrangements with our funds and our clients.
 We also invest our own capital in the StepStone Funds we manage to align our interests with those of our clients.
-Through these investments, we earn a pro-rata share of the results of such funds and may also be entitled to an allocation of performance-based fees from the limited partners in the StepStone Funds, commonly referred to as carried interest.
+Through these investments, we earn a pro-rata share of the results of such funds and may also be entitled to an allocation of performancebased fees from the limited partners in the StepStone Funds, commonly referred to as carried interest.